Ethan-99/alltrails-interview/README.md

 2. How would you adapt the app to use a much larger OSM file, such as the one for Northern CA (451MB)?

-Using helm templating, you are able to update the source, file name, and file extension in the helm chart's values.yaml file.
+Using helm templating, you are able to update the source, file name, and file extension of the OSM file in the helm chart's values.yaml file.
 If you wanted to adjust the OSM file, you would simply update those values and redeploy/upgrade the chart.
 Similarly, the navigation service pod memory limits and requests are also done with helm templating.
 If you know the OSM file will be quite large, increase these values in the values.yaml file and redeploy/upgrade the chart so the pod has enough resources to function properly.

 3. How does your infrastructure handle security?